Illinois Transfer on Death Instrument

 The TODI Act created yet another tool for Illinois estate planners.
 It gives an estate planning lawyer essentially the same tool for transferring qualified residential real estate at the owner’s death as have long been available to estate planners for bank accounts and securities.

-Feel free to contact an Illinois estate planning attorney experienced in the use of a TODI at Logan Law if you have questions about the use of a TODI in your estate plan or any other area of the laws governing wills, trusts and other Illinois estate planning tools or Illinois probate or estate administration.
+Feel free to contact an Illinois estate planning attorney experienced in the use of a TODI at Logan Law, LLC if you have questions about the use of a TODI in your estate plan or any other area of the laws governing wills, trusts and other Illinois estate planning tools or Illinois probate or estate administration.